Leonardo (ISS module): Previous proposals

 A European proposal suggested equipping the Donatello MPLM with enhanced micrometeoroid/orbital debris protection and cooling systems, and leaving it attached to the ISS after the Space Shuttle fleet was retired.
 Costs for such MPLM modifications were estimated at $20M to $40M per unit.
 The MPLM would then be called a Permanent Multipurpose Module (PMM), and it would house spare parts and supplies, allowing longer times between resupply missions.
 The proposal was rejected by NASA because it would require changes to existing plans and would entail additional costs.
 Internal discussions continued and managers considered the possibility of STS-133, which at that time was planned to be the last Shuttle flight, leaving its MPLM permanently attached.
 The United Launch Alliance also published a proposal for a system that could allow additional ISS modules to be launched on an EELV even after the retirement of the Shuttle.

-On August 5, 2009 it was announced that STS-133 would indeed leave one MPLM permanently attached to the station.
+On August 5, 2009, it was announced that STS-133 would indeed leave one MPLM permanently attached to the station.
 In October 2009, it was confirmed that Leonardo would be the MPLM converted to a PMM.
 It was launched on February 24, 2011.
 The PMM was transferred to the station using the Shuttle robotic arm and mated to the nadir (Earth) facing port of Unity.

 On May 27, 2015, at 13:08 UTC, the PMM was relocated from the nadir port of the Unity module to the forward-facing port of the Tranquility module.
 This was done in order to allow Unity's nadir port to serve as a berthing port for resupply craft, which in turn frees up Harmony's zenith port for future U.S. Commercial Crew Development spacecraft.

 After the re-location of Leonardo from the Unity module to the Tranquility module (which is where the toilet is located) in addition to its function as a storage module it is now the personal hygiene area for the ISS astronauts in the US Orbital Segment.
 Astronauts have much privacy in Leonardo and do sponge baths and change their clothes here.

-Leonardo might also be used on Axiom Station after the ISS is decommissioned.
+Raffaello, a MPLM similar to Leonardo, might also be used on Axiom Station after the ISS is decommissioned.